 Option Function Raw Data If selected, the raw (unanalyzed) data from the run is exported.
 If the AIA Format check box is selected, the raw data is exported to a file in the Chromatography Data Interchange Format (formerly AIA).
 (Include Size Data and Export Single Table are not available.) • If the AIA Format check box is NOT selected, the raw data is exported to a .CSV file.
 Click the Browse () button to specify the desired path and file name for the .CSV file.
 The following options are available: Include Size Data: If selected, the data is aligned to the well's ladder (for one file per well) or to the first well (for a single data file) and the size data is included in the exported data.
-If not selected, the data is not aligned to a ladder.
-(Not available for CZE assays.)
+If not selected, the data is not aligned to a ladder. (not available for CZE assays.)
 Export Single Table: If selected, the data for all wells in the plate is exported to one .CSV file.
 If not selected, the data from each well is exported to a separate .CSV file.
 Electrophero- gram If selected, the graph displayed in the Graph View is exported to the specified folder in the selected image format.
 Click the Browse () button to specify the desired path for the image file.
 The file names are <plate name="">Egram<well number="">.
 The following options are available on the Export window.
 (These options are not available on the Auto Export window.)</well></plate> • Entire Collection: If selected, a separate graph is exported for each well in the collection. • Selected Wells: If selected, a separate graph is exported for each of the wells selected in the Gel View or Plate View or Plate List.
+Overlay Electrophero- gram If selected, the graph displayed in the Overlay Electropherograms Tab is exported to the specified folder in the selected image format.
+Click the Browse () button to specify the desired path for the image file.
+The file name format is <datafilename>OverlayEgram.</datafilename>

 Option Function Gel If selected, the gels selected in the Gel View are exported to the specified folder in the selected image format.
 Click the Browse () button to specify the desired path for the image file.
 The file names are <plate name="">Gel<well number="">.
-The following options are available on the Export window.</well></plate> • Entire Collection: If selected, a gel is exported for each well in the collection.
-(Not available on the Auto Export window.) • Selected Wells: If selected, a gel is exported for each of the wells selected in the Gel View or Plate View or Plate List.
-(Not available on the Auto Export window.) • Single File : If selected, the selected gels are all included in the same image file. • Separate Files : If selected, the selected gels are each exported to a separate image file. • Contrast Lane : Specifies the gel lane to use to set the minimum and maximum RFU values for all lanes in the collection or selected wells before exporting the gels.
+The following options are available on the Export window.</well></plate> Entire Collection: If selected, a gel is exported for each well in the collection. (not available on the Auto Export window.) • Selected Wells: If selected, a gel is exported for each of the wells selected in the Gel View or Plate View or Plate List. (not available on the Auto Export window.) • Single File : If selected, the selected gels are all included in the same image file.
+Separate Files: If selected, the selected gels are each exported to a separate image file. • Contrast Lane : Specifies the gel lane to use to set the minimum and maximum RFU values for all lanes in the collection or selected wells before exporting the gels.
 All exported gels are set to the minimum and maximum RFU values in the selected lane.
-The contrast lane option only displays in the Auto Export window after the sample wells have been selected.
-(Not available on the Auto Export window.) • Height : Specifies the desired height, in pixels, of the gel graphic.
+The contrast lane option only displays in the Auto Export window after the sample wells have been selected. (not available on the Auto Export window.)
+Height: Specifies the desired height, in pixels, of the gel graphic.
 Image Format for Gel and Electrophero- gram Select the desired format for the exported image files.